FK TSC: History

-The first football club formed in Bačka Topola in 1912, the club officially exists since 1913 and was founded by István Benis who was the first president of the club.
-It was named Topolyai Sport Club.
-The town belonged back then to the Austro-Hungarian Empire.
-The first club sponsor was Károly Beer who also brought the first football to the town.
+The first football club in Bačka Topola formed in 1912, but TSC officially exists since 1913, and was founded by István Benis, who was the first president.
+Back then, the club was named Topolyai Sport Club.
+The town was part of Kingdom of Hungary, and the Austro-Hungarian Empire, and the first club sponsor was Károly Beer, who also brought the first football to the town.
 Soon the First World War started and after the war the region of Bačka would become part of the Kingdom of Serbs, Croats and Slovenes, renamed into Yugoslavia in 1929.
 In 1930, the club changed its name into Jugoslovenski Atletski Klub.
 In the early 1930s, the stadium where the club still plays nowadays was built.
-In the Second World War the club competes in the Hungarian Second League, finishing in second place in 1942.
+In the Second World War the club competed in the Hungarian Second League, finishing in second place in 1942.

 After the war the region returned to Yugoslavia, and the club was renamed Egység, and counted with Hungarian international Jenő Kalmár among its strongest reinforcements.
 In 1951, the club changes its name again into Topola.
 The club played in the Subotica regional league and later achieved promotion to the Serbian League (3rd Yugoslav tier).

-In 1974, the club change its name into FK AIK Bačka Topola.
-In 1980, AIK was promoted to the Yugoslav Second League, and in the next 6 years competed 5 seasons in the second highest division.
+In 1974, the club changed its name to FK AIK Bačka Topola.
+In 1980, AIK was promoted to the Yugoslav Second League, and over the next 6 years competed 5 seasons in the second highest division.
 In the Yugoslavian Cup competition of the season 1992–93 they entered the 1/8 finals after a win against the First League club Napredak Kruševac 2–1.